simulatedScience/Twisty_Puzzle_Program/README.md

 The repository has a folder `Documentation` which should include links to markdown files with explanation of the implementation of many features.
 There is no user manual yet.

 Currently the program is supposed to be used via a command-line interface.
 A proper user interface soon is planned but can still take a long time as I still need to find a better way to implement that.

+## What can it do?
+This version focusses on the 3d animation using `vpython`

+It also implements a console interface to control the animation.
+Overall it can do the following things (commands for these features are in brackets):

+### Setup of puzzles
+ - import .ggb files into vpython 3d points (`import`)
+ - save a puzzle imported like that in a new .xml file (`savepuzzle`)
+ - visually define moves by clicking on the points (`newmove`, `endmove`)
+ - automatically calculate the rotation axis for every move and animate it (`move`)
+ - rename existing moves (`rename`)
+ - delete exisiting moves (`delmove`)
+ - load a previously saved puzzle with it's moves from a .xml file (`loadpuzzle`)
+ - list all or just a single defined move (`listmoves`, `printmove`)

+### playing with the puzzles
+- change shape of the puzzle by snapping it to a sphere, cube or it's initial shape (`snap`)
+- scramble the puzzle randomly (`scramble`)
+- reset the puzzle to solved state (`reset`)
+- train an AI using Q-Learning to learn to automatically solve any sufficiently easy puzzle. harder puzzles can be partially solved (`train_v`, `move_v`, `solve_v`)
+- plot the success of the AI during training (basic plot, no legend, acis labels or any explanation) (`plot`)
+- control animation speed (`animtime`).
+This defines the animation time of each move.

+## planned Features
+- A UI with a 3D viewport as well as buttons to control the shown puzzles and the AI solving them.
+- Much better AI that can find and utilize useful algorithms for any puzzle and solve more complex puzzles.
+- Enable user to save Algorithms for puzzles and use them to solve the puzzle more easily.
+- Save written solving strategies for puzzles.
+- Simplify puzzle definition.
+- Enable user to save the current state of a puzzle and load it again later.